JSilvestrini/Elden-Ring-NN/README.md

 `python .\run.py <time_steps> <database>`

 `time_steps` refers to the number of time steps to allow the agent to train.
-The default is 1000, and the agent will train for a total of `time_steps * 1000` to ensure that the agent trains for long enough.
+The default is 1000, and the agent will train for a total of `time_steps * 1024` to ensure that the agent trains for long enough.
+On my local setup, setting this number to 20 has the model train for around 4 hours.
+A model is saved every `20 * 1024` time steps since they are around 2-3 gigabytes in size.

 `database` is a boolean and is false by default.
 If true, it will create the database and begin reading and writing to it.
 If the program is terminated and ran again, in order to use the database this boolean must be set.